 The carburetor is the device that makes the air-fuel mixture in gasoline engines.
-To get the engine to run more economically and get the most power output, it is important that gasoline is in the best condition.
-To achieve an optimum air-fuel mixture, the carburetor will use various techniques.
+In order to make the engine run more economically and obtain the highest power output, it is important that the gasoline is in the best condition.
+To achieve an optimal air-fuel mixture, the carburetor will use various techniques.

-The carburetor basically operates with the same principle of an airbrush.
-When the air is blown, crossing the axis of the spray pipe, the internal pressure of this pipe falls.
-The liquid inside the sprayer is consequently pushed into the pipeline and atomized thanks to the friction with the air.
+The carburetor basically operates on the same principle as an airbrush.
+When air is blown across the axis of the spray pipe, the pressure inside this pipe drops.
+The liquid inside the sprayer is consequently pushed into the pipe and atomized thanks to the friction with the air.

 The carburetor has a division where gasoline and air are mixed, and another where gasoline is stored (float chamber).
 These parts are divided but connected through the main nozzle.

 The air-fuel ratio is decisive in the operation of the engine.
 The key is that the air must be cold for this performance to be effective.

 During the intake cycle of the engine, the piston goes down inside the cylinder and the pressure inside the cylinder decreases, drawing air from the cleaner filter, carburetor and intake manifold, flowing into the cylinder.
 When this air passes through the narrow portion of the carburetor, it increases the speed (Venturi effect), drawing the gasoline from the main nozzle.
 This aspirated gasoline is both blown and dispersed by the same air flow and mixed with it.
 This air-fuel mixture is drawn into the cylinder.